Sidebar Site Navigation

 This curriculum provides a diversified background of technical and professional agricultural subjects necessary to prepare teachers of agricultural education for service in the public middle, secondary and post-secondary schools.
 Courses listed below are taken in the Secondary Education Department.

-Industrial technology education is a comprehensive, action-based teacher education program concerned with technical means, their evolution, utilization and significance with industry, its organization, personnel, systems, techniques, resources and products and their social and cultural impact.
-This program is offered at UW/CC-Casper.
+Technical education is a comprehensive, action-based teacher education program concerned with technical means, their evolution, utilization and significance with industry, its organization, personnel, systems, techniques, resources and products and their social and cultural impact.
+This program is offered at UW-Casper.